SchweizerischeBundesbahnen/journey-service/TransportMode.md

 * de:Verkehrsträger Wasser
 * de:Verkehrsträger Luft

-Each category may has concrete TransportModes and its submodes.
+Each category may have concrete TransportModes and its submodes.

 The underlying SBB Public-Transportation router may distinct 10 product-categories (aka de:Gattungen) which are managed by **SBB P Data-Management** (Data may change over time, consider this mapping as a guideline and not as current exact match).